 Conclusion: Will you ever use a Linux Phone?

 Today the most popular mobile operating systems are Android or iOS.
 However, both at core are very identical and have basic terminal functionality.
-I hope you have liked our selection of the best Linux phones that you can potentially get and experience the Unix experience and stability that they have to offer at the core.
+I hope you have liked our selection of the best Linux phones that you can potentially get and experience the Unix experience and stability they offer at the core.